Look Back At American Apparel’s Disco Dress: The Original Going-Out Look

 Advertisement

 In the late 2010s, the dress started disappearing from the nightlife scene.
-While Deirdre Clemente — historian and curator of 20th Century material culture at the University of Nevada, Las Vegas — points to the general decline of popularity of clothing made from synthetic fibers like nylon, in favor of natural fabrics like cotton, American Apparel’s fall from grace is also likely to blame.
+While Deirdre Clemente — historian and curator of 20th Century material culture at the University of Nevada, Las Vegas — points to the general decline of popularity of clothing made from synthetic fibres like nylon, in favour of natural fabrics like cotton, American Apparel’s fall from grace is also likely to blame.

 Recently, as people began to go out again, party dresses in the vein of the American Apparel icon have started popping up.
 “When I went to buy Outdoor Voices’ Exercise Dress, I hesitated because I knew that I had something eerily similar in my closet already,” says Kerry Merrill, Los Angeles-based creative producer.
 “The Disco Dress never really went anywhere, it just took on a different form.”
 Similar styles like the With Jéan Alexa Dress, a terry cloth frock, and Bamba Swim Bounty Dress, a halter-neck cover-up, are going viral on TikTok.
 Alternatively, there’s even talk of the bandage dress, another relic of the 2000s party scene, making a comeback, too.